Student finalist teams

 Open to any NH college student

 What is the NH Social Venture Innovation Challenge?

 The NH Social Venture Innovation Challenge was founded by the University of New Hampshire in 2013 in partnership with Nobel Peace Prize winner, and father of the microfinance movement, Professor Muhammad Yunus, who was also the inaugural keynote speaker, attracting over 700 people, and serving as the inspiration for the UNH Social Innovator of the Year Award.
 It has become an annual signature event which powerfully demonstrates the keen interest of students and community entrepreneurs and activists in helping address some of society’s most pressing social and environmental challenges, and their creativity in designing novel, sustainable, business-orientated solutions.

-The SVIC invites students (as individuals or in teams of up to 5 members) from across the state to identify pressing social, environmental or economic issues at the state, national or global level, and develop innovative, sustainable, business-oriented ideas to solve them.
+The SVIC invites students (as individuals or in teams of up to 5 members) from across the state to identify a pressing sustainability problem (as defined by the UN Sustainable Development Goals) at the state, national or global level, and develop innovative, sustainable, business-oriented ideas to solve them.